Human Anatomy and Physiology (Intro to Medical Occupations)

 Grades 10-12 1 credit

 The course is offered for students interested in a career in the field of health and medicine.
 The student will learn the basics of anatomy and physiology, infection control, medical terminology, disease process and prevention.
 This course provides the core instruction for all health occupation programs.
-This course meets Michigan Standards for Science credit and online experience which is required for graduation.
+(This course may be applied towards a science elective credit.)

-Classroom work and lab practice are combined to provide instruction in basic health care skills such as vital signs, body mechanics, medical terminology, infection control and certification by the American Heart Association in CPR.
-This class includes actual work experience at a local hospital in nursing, x-ray, laboratory, respiratory therapy, physical therapy, oncology, emergency room, and other specialty areas.
-This course meets Michigan Standards for Science credit.
+Classroom work and lab practice are combined to provide instruction in basic health care skills such as vital signs, body mechanics, medical terminology, and infection control.

-Prerequisite: Must have had a C or better in both Human Anatomy and Physiology and Medical Occupations I.
+Prerequisite: Must have had a C or better in Medical Occupations I.

 Co-operative Work Experience